Just a moment...

 Press 'Enter' after typing page number.

-Issues: Whether, when a notice under section 34 is issued based on a particular item of escaped income, the Income-tax authorities may include other items of escaped income in the reassessment in addition to the item that prompted the notice.
+Issues: Whether, when a notice is issued under section 34 of the Indian Income-tax Act on the basis of a particular item of escaped income, the Income-tax authorities may include other items of escaped income in the reassessment.